Pherang/javascriptTwo/README.md

 # javascriptTwo
-# Some possibly intermediate algorithms that I worked on.
+# Some intermediate algorithms that I worked on.